doriantaylor/rb-intertwingler/README.md

 handlers (and by extension, transforms) that can be written in any language, and interface internally over HTTP.
 That is the lens with which to view the design.
-The harness is meant to be put at the edge of an organization's Web infrastructure and manage the Web address space, with an engine assigned to each of the organization's (DNS) domains.
+The harness is meant to be put at the edge of an organization's Web infrastructure — or at least _very_ close to it — and manage the Web address space, with an engine assigned to each distinct site under the organization's control (each of which can coalesce multiple DNS domains).

-> When an HTTP transaction occurs completely within an engine's
-> process space (i.e., it does not try to access handlers running in
-> other processes/engines), the engine has strategies to mitigate the
-> amount of extraneous parsing and serialization that would otherwise
-> occur.

 ### Interactions Between Engine Components